-As part of BU’s broader neuroscience community, our faculty members are also active in the interdisciplinary Graduate Program for Neuroscience (GPN), the Center for Neuroscience, and the Center for Computational Neuroscience and Neural Technology (CompNet).
-Other BU centers for neuroscience research and opportunities for collaborative research include the departments of Biomedical Engineering, the Photonics Center, and the BUMC Department of Anatomy & Neurobiology.
+Faculty members in the Neurobiology group provide mentorship to graduate students in our Neurobiology program.
+Additionally, as part of BU’s broader neuroscience community, our faculty members are active in the interdisciplinary Graduate Program for Neuroscience (GPN), the Center for Neuroscience, and the Center for Computational Neuroscience & Neural Technology (CompNet).
+Other BU centers for neuroscience research and opportunities for collaborative research include the Biomedical Engineering Department, the Photonics Center, and the BUMC Department of Anatomy & Neurobiology.

 Faculty with Related Research

 Tim Gardner, Robert and Leona Chair in Neuroengineering, Knight Campus, University of Oregon; Adjunct Faculty, Biology Department, Boston University